 If you are trying to get to Epcot you will need to take the monorail loop to the TTC.
 At the TTC you will transfer to the Epcot monorail line; this line takes you straight to the front of Epcot.

-Minnie Vans are a cute and popular way to get around Disney World or even as a ride to or from Orlando International airport to Disney World.
-We’ve used Minnie Vans on a couple of occasions and really enjoyed the convenience of this Disney ride share option despite the additional cost.
+Minnie Vans are a cute and popular way to get around Disney World.
+We’ve used Minnie Vans on a several occasions and enjoy the convenience of this Disney ride share option despite the cost.
 Read our complete review to find out more about this Disney World transportation option.

 Both Lyft and Uber drivers are allowed to shuttle passengers around most of Disney World with some exceptions.
 Rideshare drivers can not pick up or drop off passengers in certain areas, especially near the theme parks.
 This can sometimes mean a long walk to your ride or the theme park.